Moduli spaces of curves with polynomial point counts: The thirteenth cohomology group of Mbgn

 Having established the independence of the $Z_{B \subset A}$ appearing in \eqref{comp}, it follows that all $c_{B \subset A}$ appearing in \eqref{comp} vanish and consequently $\xi^*(\alpha) = 0$. \end{proof}

 Our next task is to prove that $\xi^*\colon H^{12,1}(\Mb_{g,n}) \to H^{12,1}(\Mb_{g-1,n+2})$ is injective.
 When $g$ is sufficiently large relative to the cohomological degree, \cite[Theorem 2.10]{ArbarelloCornalba} says that $\xi^*$ is injective; however, we need injectivity for all $g$ in degree $13$.
 For this, we combine injectivity of restriction to the full boundary with a study of pullbacks to codimension $2$ strata.
+Let $\tilde{\partial \M_{g,n}}$ be the normalization of the boundary of $\M_{g,n}\subset \Mb_{g,n}$.
+It is a disjoint union of moduli spaces $\Mb_{\Gamma}$ corresponding to stable graphs $\Gamma$ of genus $g$ with $n$ legs and exactly one edge.

-\begin{lem} The pullback map $H^{13}(\Mb_{g,n}) \to H^{13}(\widetilde{\partial \M_{g,n}})$ to the normalization of the boundary is injective. \end{lem} \begin{proof} We may suppose $g\geq 3$.
+\begin{lem} The pullback map $H^{13}(\Mb_{g,n}) \to H^{13}(\widetilde{\partial \M_{g,n}})$ is injective. \end{lem} \begin{proof} We may suppose $g\geq 3$.
 From taking the associated graded in degree 13 of the long exact sequence in compactly supported cohomology, we have a left exact sequence

 We claim that $\gr^W_{13} H^{13}_c(\M_{g,n})=0$.
 If $13<2g-2+n$ or $g = 7$ and $n = 0,1$, this follows from \cite[Proposition 2.1]{BergstromFaberPayne}.
 Otherwise, we have $13\geq 2g-2+n$, and $3 \leq g \leq 6$.
 In these cases, \cite[Theorem 1.4]{CL-CKgP} combined with \cite[Lemma 4.3]{CLP-STE} shows that $\gr_{13}^W H^{13}_c(\M_{g,n})=0$.
 In all cases, this vanishing implies that the pullback to the boundary is injective. \end{proof}